Perforated baton: Experimental observations

 Most bâton percé examples are curved to some degree, either from the natural curve of the antler from which they are made, or as the result of deliberate alteration.
 Straight or curved handles both produce similar gains in range, but the experimenters found that curved handles provided better ergonomics than a straight handle, with left-handed throwers preferring one direction of curve, and right-handed throwers preferring the other.
 Straight handles had the advantage of being usable by both left and right-handed throwers.

 While the T or Y shape is not required for use as a spear thrower, an example with a T or Y shape is less sensitive to the direction and amount of twist in the cord, and thus easier to use.
 Used in the method described, even the bâton percé's hole can be dispensed with, though the resulting spear thrower would be far more difficult to load and use.

 The cord used works well when it is long enough that about 8 in of cord extends from the hole of the bâton percé to the knot on the spear.
 Longer cords up to 12 in may provide higher velocities.
-Cord attachment points can vary from the middle of the spear to the center of mass, depending on the length, and a significantly front-heavy spear works best.
+Cord attachment points can vary from the middle of the spear to the centre of mass, depending on the length, and a significantly front-heavy spear works best.

 The spear should be long enough to project about 1 ft in front of the bâton percé when ready to throw.
 When using a long spear, a longer bâton percé can also be used, though a short version works as well.
 The longer bâton percé may provide additional velocity over the shorter version.